 If a person is simply drinking too much when they do drink, they need to simply put in a little bit of discipline on the subject.
 The best treatment for alcohol addiction is quite different though.

 Can alcoholics recover?
 Yes, they can.
 However, if one actually drinks alcohol on a schedule or with some kind of compulsive consistency, they will need to go to an inpatient drug and alcohol addiction rehabilitation center and program to recovery.
 There is really no other way to address the issue other than that.
 With the help of a treatment center thankfully, anyone can truly get rid of alcohol addiction once and for all and for good.
-If you or someone you know is struggling with drug or alcohol addiction, call us today at A Forever Recovery at (866) 238-0066.
+If you or someone you know is struggling with drug or alcohol addiction, call us today at our toll-free number.